iatmachian/imunify360-doc-test/docs/dashboard/README.md

 * <span class="notranslate">_Timeframe_</span> – allows filtering incidents by different time periods.
 * <span class="notranslate">_List_</span> – allows filtering incidents by <span class="notranslate">White List, Black List</span>, or <span class="notranslate">Gray List</span>, or showing the incidents from all lists.
-* <font color="Red"><span class="notranslate">_Search field_</span> – allows showing all the incidents of a proper IP address, domain or description.
-Tick <span class="notranslate">_Description/IP_</span> checkbox to enable input field where you can enter a proper IP or a part of it, domain or description and filter the list.</font>
+* <span class="notranslate">_Search field_</span> – allows showing all the incidents of a proper IP address, domain or description.
+Tick <span class="notranslate">_Description/IP_</span> checkbox to enable input field where you can enter a proper IP or a part of it, domain or description and filter the list.
 * <span class="notranslate">_Country_</span> – allows filtering the incidents by abusers country.
 Tick <span class="notranslate">_Country_</span> checkbox to enable input field with auto-complete where you can enter a proper country and  filter the incidents by clicking magnifier or _Enter_.

 ![](/images/IncidentsGeneral.png)